 - 4.4.1 The Designated Safeguarding Lead should be an appropriate senior member of staff and will take lead responsibility for Safeguarding and Child Protection (including online safety and understanding the filtering and monitoring systems and processes in place. - 4.4.2 This role carries a significant level of responsibility, and they should be given the additional time, funding, training, resources and support they need to carry out the role effectively.
-DSLs should have their training updated at least every two years and also undertake Prevent awareness training.
+DSLs should have their training updated at least every two years and also undertake Prevent awareness training. - 4.4.3 If the DSL is not the Senior Member of Staff for Cared for Children, they should liaise closely with them if there are any concerns about Cared for Children. - 4.4.4 If the child has Special Educational Needs, the DSL should ensure that they are confident and comfortable with advice from the SENCO as to how to approach any meeting with the child.

-&lt;sup>15 This includes: behaving in a way that has harmed a child, or may have harmed a child and/or; possibly committed a criminal offence against or related to a child, and/or; behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or; behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+15 This includes: behaving in a way that has harmed a child, or may have harmed a child and/or; possibly committed a criminal offence against or related to a child, and/or; behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or; behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-- 4.4.3 If the DSL is not the Senior Member of Staff for Cared for Children, they should liaise closely with them if there are any concerns about Cared for Children. - 4.4.4 If the child has Special Educational Needs, the DSL should ensure that they are confident and comfortable with advice from the SENCO as to how to approach any meeting with the child. - 4.4.5 The DSL should be confident and comfortable with the reporting procedures within their borough and know the importance of information sharing as per Working Together to Safeguard Children 2018.
+- 4.4.5 The DSL should be confident and comfortable with the reporting procedures within their borough and know the importance of information sharing as per Working Together to Safeguard Children 2018.
 Each Local Authority will have their own methods of reporting.
-The DSL should be aware of and prepared to use the escalation process within their borough. - 4.4.6 The DSL should provide a termly report to governors as part of the Local Governing Body meetings which contains information outlined in 4.7.7. - 4.4.7 The DSL should provide an annual report for governors as outlined in 4.7.8. - 4.4.8 The DSL should provide termly updates for the Director of Safeguarding as required, including top 3 concerns recorded and any concerns in relation to information sharing and the responsibilities of other stakeholders i.e., non-attendance at core group and strategy meetings. - 4.4.9 The DSL should notify the Director of Safeguarding if there are any concerns and be prepared to develop an open and honest relationship. - 4.4.10 DSLs should attend Trust knowledge sharing sessions as part of our Safeguarding delivery strategy.
+The DSL should be aware of and prepared to use the escalation process within their borough. - 4.4.6 The DSL should provide a termly report to governors as part of the Local Governing Body meetings which contains information outlined in 4.7.7. - 4.4.7 The DSL should provide an annual report for governors as outlined in 4.7.8. - 4.4.8 The DSL should provide termly updates for the Head of Safeguarding as required, including top 3 concerns recorded and any concerns in relation to information sharing and the responsibilities of other stakeholders i.e., non-attendance at core group and strategy meetings. - 4.4.9 The DSL should notify the Head of Safeguarding if there are any concerns and be prepared to develop an open and honest relationship. - 4.4.10 DSLs should attend Trust knowledge sharing sessions as part of our Safeguarding delivery strategy.